-‘The Young And The Restless’ Spoilers For Monday, June 4: Summer’s Shocking Return And Victor Sues Nick!
+‘The Young And The Restless’ Spoilers For Monday, June 4: Summer’s Shocking Return, And Victor Sues Nick!

 Well over a year after she left on a birthday trip to Mexico, Summer (Hunter King) finally returns to town, but the shocking sight that greets her might not be a sight for sore eyes.
-In fact, she might want to burn hers after walking in on her mother, Phyllis (Gina Tognoni) and Billy (Jason Thompson) in the nude just after they’ve done the deed.
+In fact, she might want to burn hers after walking in on her mother, Phyllis (Gina Tognoni), and Billy (Jason Thompson), in the nude just after they’ve done the deed.
 On the couch.

 Well, it is Summer’s apartment after all, so perhaps these two should look into finding their own place.
-Or maybe not… sometime’s three’s company, but in this case, it’s probably a crowd.
+Or maybe not; sometime’s three’s company, but in this case, it’s probably a crowd.
 Plus, with Kyle (Michael Mealor) back in town, who knows?
 Perhaps Summer will start up her old fling with Jack’s son again.

-Speaking of places to live, Devon (Bryton James) wants his baby momma residing with him stat, according to She Knows Soaps.
+Speaking of places to live, Devon (Bryton James) wants his baby’s mother residing with him, according to She Knows Soaps.
 However, Hilary (Mishael Morgan) might not be so agreeable to this plan.
-In fact, she wanted to buy Chelsea and Adam’s old penthouse, but it looks like Neil (Kristoff St. John) and Jack (Peter Bergman) started a bidding war over the place, which at one point belonged to Victor Newman (did they forget?).
+In fact, she wanted to buy Chelsea and Adam’s old penthouse, but it looks like Neil (Kristoff St. John) and Jack (Peter Bergman) started a bidding war over the place, which at one point belonged to Victor Newman.

 PHOTOS: Sneak Peek at Next Week, June 4-8.
 Summer returns home and finds herself in hot water, Neil spars with Hilary, Erika Girardi returns as Farrah Dubose, Mariah bonds with Kyle, and Abby loses her cool. #YR pic.twitter.com/sdjwkbccOx